 shramanamudra (Sanskrit: श्रमण śramaṇa performing acts of austerity).
 The mudra of striving for austerity.
 The mudra of an ascetic.

 Siddham (Sanskrit: सिद्धं siddhaṃ accomplished, perfected).
 A north Indian script descended from Brahmi and Gupta scripts and used for used for writing Sanskrit during the period 600 – 1200 CE.
 Often written with a brush, it entered Korea and Japan from China and is still used for writing mantras in Japan, although with some changes in the script.

-silicon (Symbol: Hg).
+silicon (Symbol: Si).
 This element is the 2nd most abundant in the earth’s crust.
 It is a metalloid making up more than 27% of the earth’s crust.
-It is used in modern bronze alloys and produces excellent physical proprties.
+Originally named by Sir Humphrey Davy in 1808 as silicium (Latin silex, silicis flint, adding ‘-ium’ assuming it was a metal).
+The ending was was changed to ‘–on’ as a non-metal in 1817 by Scottish chemist Thomas Thomson.
+It is used in modern bronze alloys and produces excellent physical properties.

 silver (Latin: argentum, symbol Ag).
 This element is the 65th most abundant in the earth’s crust.
 It is a transition metal sometimes incorporated in small quantities into bronze alloys such as panchadhatu and ashtadhatu q.v. in India, as it was considered to convey auspicious properties to the object.
 It is used in the plating of bronzes and other metallic objects.

 simhasana (Sanskrit: सिंहासन siṁhāsana lion throne).
 The seat or throne of kings.
 Not to be confused with the yoga posture.